the-programmers-hangout/website/src/content/site/rules.md

 If you wish to discuss topics like politics, religion, philosophy and alike, head over to our sister server, Controversy Central.

+### Don't discuss web scraping unless approved

+Discord ToS prohibits facilitating discussions that violate ToS of any service.
+Therefore, discussions regarding web scraping are forbidden here unless proven otherwise.

+You can do so by citing a passage from ToS of a service you're trying to scrape via modmail.
+Until then, the conversation is prohibited.

 ## 4. Don't obstruct moderation

 These rules try to cover as much as possible but unforseenable situations could arise and will be up to the staff's discretion